BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 ---
 layout: post
-title:  "Power-Charge Your Nodered Data with Grafana and InfluxDB"
+title:  "Power-Charge Your Node-Red Data with Grafana and InfluxDB"
 description: "Store your data simply and visualize the crap out of it"
 date:   2020-10-20 20:37:00 +0100
 categories: jekyll update